williamhatch/spree_themes/README.md

  * authors: Authors of the theme

 *Note:- Add new javascript files to javascripts directory and new stylesheet files to stylesheets directory.
-For adding js and css manifest files, file name should be script.manifest.js or style.manifest.js*
+For adding js and css manifest files, file name should be script.manifest.js or style.manifest.css.
+If using sass, use style.manifest.scss files instead of .css.*

 *Note:- When uploading, files starting with '__' or '.' will be ignored*